SCP-OMI/Philo/README.md

 >> if there are threads blocked on the mutex object referenced by mutex when pthread_mutex_unlock() is called, resulting in the mutex becoming available, the scheduling policy is used to determine which thread shall acquire the mute.
 > On success, *pthread_mutex_unlock* returns 0, otherwise it returns an error number. (check the error codes [here](https://pubs.opengroup.org/onlinepubs/007908799/xsh/pthread_mutex_unlock.html)).

-And just like that , we have finished with the introductory part, no onto the actual logic behind the project.
+And just like that , we have finished with the introductory part.
+Now onto the actual logic behind the project...
+>Disclaimer : This next part is an explanation of the logic i went with while tackling this project; and by no means does it mean to take this logic and work with it